|

 habitat for salmon, sea otters, seals and seabirds, the entire world

+was outraged.
 Three days after the

 vessel grounded, a storm pushed large quantities of fresh oil on to